-South Lanarkshire Council Education Resources have published a series of leaflets and posters for parents/carers which aim to share information on attachment theory and on how this can inform the ways in which we support children and young people.
+South Lanarkshire Council Education Resources have published a series of leaflets and posters for establishments and for parents/carers which aim to share information on attachment theory and on how this informs the ways in which we support children and young people.
+These are available in schools and on the SLC Staff Learning Centre Sway accessible by teachers and staff.

-10) School Improvement

-In Muiredge Primary we are proud of our achievements in terms of school improvement and continue to strive to raise attainment and improve outcomes for learners.
-We are doing this through:
+Section 12: School Improvement In Muiredge Primary we are proud of our achievements in terms of school improvement and continue to strive to raise attainment and improve outcomes for learners.
+We are doing this through our School Improvement Plan set out below -